-Oral anticoagulant medications can prevent thromboembolic events in AF patients by reducing the formation of clots in the left atrium and atrial appendage.
-Oral anticoagulants to prevent stroke and reduce all-cause mortality in persons with AF include warfarin (a vitamin K antagonist [VKA]) and the newer target-specific anticoagulants, also known as direct oral anticoagulants (DOACs).
-Dabigatran etexilate (Pradaxa®) is the only currently available oral direct thrombin inhibitor in the United States.
-Oral Factor Xa inhibitors include apixaban (Eliquis®), edoxaban (Savaysa®), and rivaroxaban (Xarelto®).
-3, 57, 58 Antiplatelet agents are not recommended as a stroke prevention option for persons with AF.
-59, 60 Individualized assessment of the balance of potential benefits (ie, risk reduction in stroke or embolism) versus potential harms (ie, risk increase in major bleeding) is recommended when choosing a therapeutic strategy.
-This assessment is aided by the use of validated risk prediction tools for stroke risk (Appendix A Table 2), which include the CHA2DS2-VASc score (Congestive heart failure, Hypertension, A ge $\geq$ 75 years (doubled), Diabetes mellitus, prior Stroke or transient ischemic attack (TIA) or thromboembolism (doubled), Vascular disease, Age 65-74 years, Sex Category.
-Several prediction tools for bleeding risk (Appendix A Table 3) are also available and include the HAS-BLED (Hypertension, Abnormal renal and liver function, Stroke, Bleeding, Labile international normalized ratios, Elderly, Drugs or alcohol, and HEMORR2HAGES (Hepatic or renal disease, Ethanol abuse, Malignancy, Older age, Reduced platelet count or function, Rebleeding risk, Hypertension, Anemia, Genetic factors, Excessive fall risk, Stroke).
-These tools were developed to aid in the assessment of stroke and bleeding risk, which is complicated because many risk factors for anticoagulation-related bleeding are also risk factors for stroke in patients with AF.
-The stroke risk prediction tools (specifically CHA2DS2-VASc) were developed and validated primarily in populations (some hospitalized) with clinical AF; thus, their applicability to screen-detected populations is uncertain.
+Oral anticoagulant medications can prevent thromboembolic events in AF patients by reducing the formation of clots in the left atrium and atrial appendage.59 Oral anticoagulants to prevent stroke and reduce all-cause mortality in persons with AF include warfarin (a vitamin K antagonist [VKA]) and the newer target-specific anticoagulants, also known as direct oral anticoagulants (DOACs).3 Dabigatran etexilate (Pradaxa®) is the only currently available oral direct thrombin inhibitor in the United States.
+Oral Factor Xa inhibitors include apixaban (Eliquis®), edoxaban (Savaysa®), and rivaroxaban (Xarelto®).^{3, 60, 61} Antiplatelet agents are not recommended as a stroke prevention option for persons with AF.^{4, 62} Individualized assessment of the balance of potential benefits (i.e., risk reduction in stroke or embolism) vs. potential harms (i.e., risk increase in major bleeding) is recommended when choosing a therapeutic strategy.
+This assessment is aided by the use of validated risk prediction tools for stroke risk (Appendix A Table 2), which include the CHA2DS2-VASc score (Congestive heart failure, H{y} pertension, A{g} e \geq 75 years [doubled], Diabetes mellitus, prior Stroke or transient ischemic attack [TIA] or thromboembolism [doubled], Vascular disease, Age 65-74 years, Sex Category.
+Several prediction tools for bleeding risk (Appendix A Table 3) are also available and include the HAS-BLED (Hypertension, Abnormal renal and liver function, Stroke, Bleeding, Labile international normalized ratios, Elderly, Drugs or alcohol, and HEMORR2HAGES (Hepatic or renal disease, Ethanol abuse, Malignancy, Older age, Reduced platelet count or function, Rebleeding risk, Hypertension, Anemia, Genetic factors, Excessive fall risk, Stroke).3 These tools were developed to aid in the assessment of stroke and bleeding risk, which is complicated because many risk factors for anticoagulation-related bleeding are also risk factors for stroke in patients with AF.
+The stroke risk prediction tools (specifically CHA2DS2-VASc) were developed and validated primarily in populations (some hospitalized) with clinical AF; thus, their applicability to screendetected populations is uncertain.
 Although most guidelines recommend the use of stroke risk prediction tools for informing decisions about anticoagulation, most have modest predictive ability.
-Based on a 2018 AHRQ Effective Health Care Program Systematic Review of stroke prevention in AF, the most commonly recommended approach (categorical CHA2DS2-VASc score) was found to have a c-statistic of 0.64 (95% CI, 0.58 to 0.70) based on 13 studies of 496, 683 patients.
+Based on a 2018 AHRQ Effective Health Care Program Systematic Review of stroke prevention in AF, the most commonly recommended approach (categorical CHA2DS2-VASc score) was found to have a c-statistic of 0.64 (95% CI, 0.58 to 0.70) based on 13 studies of 496,683 patients.63

 In patients with a high risk for stroke who may not be candidates for long-term anticoagulation, left atrial appendage closure is an available option for treatment.
-An FDA-approved device, the WATCHMANTM, offers a nonpharmacologic alternative to oral anticoagulation.
-This catheter-delivered heart implant is designed to reduce the risk of thromboembolism by closing off the left atrial appendage, which is the primary site of clot formation in patients with AF.
-Other devices are under development.
-The 2019 joint guidelines from the American Heart Association (AHA), the American College of Cardiology, and the Heart Rhythm Society state that percutaneous left atrial appendage occlusion may be considered in patients with AF at increased risk of stroke who have contraindications to long-term anticoagulation, but that oral anticoagulation remains the preferred therapy for stroke prevention for most patients with AF and increased stroke risk.
-The proportion of persons with screen-detected AF with contraindications to long-term anticoagulation who would be candidates for left atrial appendage closure is not definitively known but is likely low.
+An FDA-approved device, the WATCHMANTM, offers a nonpharmacologic alternative to oral anticoagulation.64 This catheterdelivered heart implant is designed to reduce the risk of thromboembolism by closing off the left atrial appendage, which is the primary site of clot formation in patients with AF.
+Other devices are under development.65 The 2019 joint guidelines from the American Heart Association (AHA), the American College of Cardiology, and the Heart Rhythm Society state that percutaneous left atrial appendage occlusion may be considered in patients with AF at increased risk of stroke who have contraindications to long-term anticoagulation, but that oral anticoagulation remains the preferred therapy for stroke prevention for most patients with AF and increased stroke risk.4 The proportion of persons with screen-detected AF with contraindications to long-term anticoagulation for left atrial appendage closure is not definitively known but is likely low.